 The Company operates under three reportable segments, primarily aligned with the geographical locations of its subsidiaries: (1) FEI-NY, (2) Gillam-FEI; and (3) FEI-Zyfer.
 Within each segment the Company designs, develops, manufactures and markets precision time and frequency control products for different markets as described below.
 The Company's Chief Executive Officer measures segment performance based on total revenues and profits generated by each geographic center rather than on the specific types of customers or end-users.
-Consequently, the Company determined that the segments indicated above appropriately reflect the way the Company's management views the business.
+Consequently, the Company's Union determined that the segments indicated above appropriately reflect the way the Company's management views the business.
 The FEI-NY segment, which operates out of the Company's Long Island, New York headquarters facility also includes the operations of the Company's wholly-owned subsidiaries, FEI-Asia and FEI-Elcom.
-FEI-Asia functions as a manufacturing facility for FEI-NY and other segments with minimal sales to outside customers.
+FEI-Asia functions as a manufacturing facility for FEI-NY and other segments with historically minimal sales to outside customers.
+Beginning in late fiscal year 2014, FEI-Asia began shipping higher volumes of product to third parties as a contract manufacturer.
 FEI-Elcom, in addition to its own product line, provides design and technical support for the FEI-NY segment's satellite business.
-The products manufactured by the FEI-NY segment are principally marketed to the commercial and U.S. Government satellite markets, to other U.S. Department of Defense ("DOD") programs and to wireless communications networks.
-The Gillam-FEI segment operates out of Belgium and FeI-Zyfer segment, which operates out of California, is the design and manufacture of products which incorporate GPS technologies.
-FEI-Zyfer sells its products to both commercial and U.S. Government customers, collaborates with other FEI segments on joint product development activities and provides sales and support for network synchronization products.
+The products manufactured by the FEI-NY segment are principally marketed to the commercial and U.S. Government satellite markets, to other U.S. Department of Defense ("DDD") programs and to wireless communications networks.
+The Gillam-FEI segment operates out of Belgium and France and designs, develops and manufactures products for network synchronization and monitoring.
+Its products are currently sold primarily to non-U.S. customers.
+The primary business of the FEI-Zyfer segment, which operates out of California, is the design and manufacture of products which incorporate GPS technologies.
+FEI-Zyfer sells its products to both commercial and U.S. Government customers, collaborates with other FEI segment operates out of California, is the design and manufac

-During fiscal years 2014 and 2013, approximately 78% and 76%, respectively, of the Company's consolidated revenues were from products sold by the FEI-NY segment.
-Sales by Gillam-FEI were approximately 14% and 17% of consolidated revenues for fiscal years 2014 and 2013, respectively.
-In fiscal years 2014 and 2013, sales for the FEI-Zyfer segment were 11% and 15% of consolidated revenues, respectively.
+During fiscal years 2015 and 2014, approximately 81% and 78%, respectively, of the Company's consolidated revenues were from products sold by the FEI-NY segment.
+Sales by Gillam-FEI were approximately 10% and 14% of consolidated revenues for fiscal years 2015 and 2014, respectively.
+In fiscal years 2015 and 2014, sales for the FEI-Zyfer segment were 12% and 11% of consolidated revenues, respectively.
 (The sum of annual sales percentages exceeds 100% due to intersegment sales.)

-Consolidated revenues include sales to end-users in countries located outside of the U.S. During both fiscal years 2014 and 2013, foreign sales comprised 26% of consolidated revenues.
-For segment information, see Note 14 to the Consolidated Financial Statements.
+Consolidated revenues include sales to end-users in countries located outside of the U.S. During fiscal years 2015 and 2014, foreign sales comprised 31% and 26%, respectively, of consolidated revenues.
+For segment information, see Note 13 to the Consolidated Financial Statements.